Kotlin/dataframe/docs/StardustDocs/topics/sortBy.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Modify-->

-Returns `DataFrame` sorted by one or several columns.
+Returns `DataFrame` with rows sorted by one or several columns.

 By default, columns are sorted in ascending order with `null` values going first.
 Available modifiers:
 * `.desc` — changes column sort order from ascending to descending